Skip to content

 element.name not in self._registry

-), f"Element name '{element.name}' is already in use in this pipeline"
+), f"Element name '{element.name}' is already in use in this graph"

 self._registry[element.name] = element